sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 - Probably the best way is to use the `Size` slider (Tool > Deformation) which will scale the selected SubTool.
 To nicely scale down all other SubTools use the `Repeat To Other` button (Tool > Deformation)

 Most of these methods will also work for correcting the location.
 Another great tool for correcting location is the `Set To Ground` in the `Macro` tab.
-It only works for one SubTool however.
+It only works for one SubTool, however.

 ## World Center (Primary and Secondary Center Points)

 ZBrush has a primary center point and a secondary center point.
 The primary center point is the World Center, and is locked to the X-0 Y-0 Z-0 point.
 The secondary center point is the floor, it has the X and Z axis locked to 0, but the Y(up) axis can freely move.

-The floor dynamically reposition to always be below to the lowest point of the lowest SubTool when floor `elv` is set to `-1`(Draw > Elv).
-When Floor `elv` is set to `0`, then the floor has all axis locked to 0 0 0 and stops dynamically adjusting, making the floor always be at the World Center.
+The floor dynamically repositionso its always below the lowest point of the lowest SubTool.
+When floor `elv` is set to `-1`(Draw > Elv).
+When floor `elv` is set to `0`, then the floor has all axis locked to 0 0 0 and stops dynamically adjusting, making the floor always be at the World Center.
 Dynamic floor is great for quickly doing changes like extending the leg size.
 Because ZBrush currently has no good way of quickly placing the entire Tool on the floor at World Center, one should use dynamic floor.

 >[!question] What’s the difference between the two center points?
 >